Your questions answered

 "Is it safe to fly when I have lymphoedema?"

-There is no actual research that proves flying makes lymphoedema worse.
+There is no robust evidence to prove flying makes lymphoedema worse.
 However, anecdotal evidence does lead us to believe that it can - particularly during long haul flights associated with prolonged periods of inactivity, low cabin air pressure and poor air quality.
 Patients are advised to wear their compression garments (if they have them), to try and keep the limb moving (in-flight exercises are helpful) and to drink plenty of water.
-The LSN produces a fact sheet on holidays and travel which is free to members.
+The LSN produces a fact sheet on holidays and travel, which is free to members.

 "Where can I get shoes to fit?"